react-native-community/cli/README.md

 ## About

 This repository contains tools and helpers for React Native projects in form of a CLI.
-We want to make a couple of things clear for you first:
+### Let's clear some confusions:

-- this is a monorepo;
+1. This is a mono-repo.
-- there are currently two CLIs: the actual one called [`@react-native-community/cli`](./packages/cli) that does all the job and global [`react-native-cli`](./packages/global-cli) which is used as its proxy and installation helper;
+2. There are currently two CLIs: the actual one called [`@react-native-community/cli`](./packages/cli) that does all the job and global [`react-native-cli`](./packages/global-cli) which is used as its proxy and installation helper.
+3. [`@react-native-community/cli`](./packages/cli) is a dependency of `react-native`.
+That makes it a "transitive dependency" of your project.
+4. [`react-native-cli`](./packages/global-cli) is a global package, we discourage to use it, it's kind of a proxy to [`@react-native-community/cli`](./packages/cli), but it's a bit more complicated that that.
+5. We update the CLI independently of React Native itself.

 We know it's confusing, but we're actively working to make this indirection gone.